donovm4/learning-terraform/README.md

 - focuses on managing state and plan deployments
 - has no *knowledge* regarding any cloud or API inherently

 Terraform `providers` are responsible for connecting the `Terraform CLI` with the target API.
 Think of providers as a type of *plug-in*.

+> Plug-ins are written in `Go` language.

 `Providers` are loaded into the `Terraform CLI` during the `terraform init` phase based on the requirements set in the configuration.
   - **resources** are managed with Terraform
-  - **data sources** are used to read and/or pass attributes of an existing resource, regardless of what is managing it.
+  - **data sources** are used to read and/or pass attributes of an existing resource, regardless of what is managing it. these can be provided by anyone.

 > Providers MUST be written in `Go` programming languange